On the non-zero Love numbers of magnetic black holes

 The most general asymptotically flat black hole in the Einstein--Maxwell theory is the dyonic KN solution.
 It describes a hole of mass $M$, angular momentum $J$, and electric and magnetic charges $Q,P$.
 The fundamental field's charge $e$ and the hole's magnetic charge are constrained by Dirac's quantisation condition \cite{Dirac:1931kp},

 Unlike the quantisation of electric charges, Dirac's quantisation condition must hold at the classical level (the theory is otherwise not well-defined geometrically).
 This makes the analysis of electrically-charged fields on magnetic backgrounds qualitatively different from the purely electric case.
-This is described in detail in \cite{Pereniguez:2024fkn}, for electric scalars \eqref{eq:waveeq} on the dyonic KN background.
-Here we follow that reference and simply highlight the aspects that will be relevant later on.
+This is described in detail in \cite{Pereniguez:2024fkn}, for electric scalars \eqref{eq:waveeq} on the dyonic KN background where all explicit equations can be found.\footnote{In particular, we remind the Maxwell potential in the \textit{intermediate gauge} reads $ A=-\frac{Q r}{\Sigma}\left(dt-a \sin^{2}\theta d\phi\right)+\frac{P\cos\theta}{\Sigma} \left(a dt-(r^2+a^2)d\phi\right)$, with $\Sigma=r^{2}+a^{2}\cos^{2}\theta$.} Here we follow that reference and simply highlight the aspects that will be relevant later on.
 Mode solutions to equation \eqref{eq:waveeq}, in the so-called intermediate gauge, have the form

 where the first expression is written in terms of Boyer--Lindquist coordinates and the second in advanced Eddington--Finkelstein ones (notice the radial factors differ).
 The angular dependence is encapsulated in the Wu--Yang monopole harmonics $Y_{N,\ell,m}$ \cite{Wu:1976ge} (also reviewed in \cite{Pereniguez:2024fkn}),\footnote{Strictly speaking, they are a smooth deformation of the original Wu--Yang monopole harmonics, due to the black hole spin $a=J/M$.
 However, for static, massless perturbations $\omega=\mu=0$, they are precisely the Wu--Yang monopole harmonics.} whose quantum angular numbers $\ell,m$ satisfy